FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: Experiments

 \subsection{Action Quality Assessment}

-CoRe\cite{yu2021group} consists of an I3D\cite{joao2017i3d} pre-trained on the Kinetics dataset and a Group-Aware Regression Tree (GART).
+CoRe \cite{yu2021group} consists of an I3D \cite{joao2017i3d} pre-trained on the Kinetics dataset and a Group-Aware Regression Tree (GART).
 The processing pipeline is as follows: for each video pair (exemplar and target), 1×1024-dimensional features are extracted from both videos using I3D.
 The target’s ground-truth quality score (1×1) is then concatenated with the two feature vectors to form a 1×2049-dimensional pair feature, which is passed to GART.
 The GART performs a coarse-to-fine procedure: it first classifies the pair feature into groups and then regresses the score difference between the exemplar and the target.
 The predicted quality score for the target is obtained by adding this difference to the exemplar’s known score.

+TPT \cite{bai2022action} follows the basic idea of CoRe \cite{yu2021group}, which estimates the quality score of a target video by pairwise comparison with an exemplar and regressing their score difference.
+Unlike CoRe, which directly concatenates global features and feeds them into GART, TPT introduces a Temporal Parsing Transformer that uses learnable queries to decompose the entire video into a sequence of ordered part-level representations and align them between exemplar and target.
+The aligned part representations are then concatenated and passed through an MLP to form a pair-wise representation, which is further processed by Group-Aware Comparative Regression (GACR) to predict the score difference, yielding the final quality score of the target video.

-\paragraph{Setup.} To quantify the benefit of multimodal inputs for action-quality assessment, we retain the original GART architecture, loss function, and training strategy, and only substitute the pair feature input to create three CoRe variants:
+\paragraph{Setup.} To assess the contribution of multimodal inputs in action-quality assessment, we adopt CoRe \cite{yu2021group} as our primary baseline.
+Although its variant TPT \cite{bai2022action} reports stronger performance, it comes with substantially higher complexity and reduced flexibility for modification.
+Since the goal of this work is to benchmark the FLEX dataset under a transparent and reproducible setting, CoRe provides a suitable and representative choice, while remaining extensible to TPT.
+In the following experiments, we preserve the original GART architecture, loss function, and training strategy, modifying only the pairwise feature input to derive 8 CoRe variants.